dotnet/EntityFramework.Docs/entity-framework/core/index.md

 ## Querying

-Instances of your entity classes are retrieved from the database using Language Integrated Query (LINQ).
+Instances of your entity classes are retrieved from the database using Language [Integrated Query (LINQ)](/dotnet/csharp/programming-guide/concepts/linq/).
 For more information, see [Querying Data](xref:core/querying/index).

 [!code-csharp[Main](../../samples/core/Intro/Program.cs#Querying)]

-## Saving Data
+## Saving data

 Data is created, deleted, and modified in the database using instances of your entity classes.
 See [Saving Data](xref:core/saving/index) to learn more.